 Contested divorce settlements are the kind of divorce that’s regularly in news reports with celebrities ‘out for blood’.
 Unfortunately, these types of detachment occur in the real world too and generally take place when the two spouses aren’t able to concur on important issues.
 In the contested divorce, each spouse hires an individual attorney to represent their interests in an adversarial contest.

-A contested divorce may be necessary for situations where:
+A contested divorces may be necessary for situations where:

 - A child custody arrangement cannot be formulated

-- There is a quarrel about how property or financial assets need to be split
+- There is a quarrel about how a property or financial assets need to be split

 - The marriage was abusive